aryangadhe/ChatApp/README.md

 - 🖼️ Send text and image messages
 - 🟢 Online user detection
 - 🛡️ Protected routes with JWT
-- 🌐 Deployed with Vercel (Frontend)
+- 🌐 Deployed with Vercel

 ---